Synchronicity in Online Education

 Technology can’t replace the experience of being in a classroom and engaging with peers in a way that humans have evolved to do over so many millennia.
 Nor should it.
 But there are ways that technology can replicate parts of this experience (collaboration and discussion) while even providing its own benefits (say, attending class at your kitchen table…in your pajamas…from Spain).

-Big Blue Button has been used successfully to videoconference with students for office hours, Instructor and guest lecture Q&A’s, live student presentations or poster sessions, and student-to-student meetings and work groups.
+Zoom has been used successfully to videoconference with students for office hours, Instructor and guest lecture Q&A’s, live student presentations or poster sessions, and student-to-student meetings and work groups.
 Videoconferencing can include audio, video, chat, document, and shared desktop capability for real-time collaboration.